Hornet Bank massacre: Background

-The stations on the Dawson River were on the land of the Iman people who bitterly resented the invasion of these European squatters, who were attempting permanent residency without permission or negotiation.
-With their flocks of sheep and herds of cattle, to the Europeans, the Iman were an impediment to the expansion of their pastoral empires.
-Disrespect and then regular cruelty towards the Iman people inflamed their already overwhelming sense of injustice, being barred access to their land.
+The stations on the Dawson River were on the land of the Yiman people who bitterly resented the invasion of these European squatters, who were attempting permanent residency without permission or negotiation.
+With their flocks of sheep and herds of cattle, to the Europeans, the Yiman were an impediment to the expansion of their pastoral empires.
+Disrespect and then regular cruelty towards the Yiman people inflamed their already overwhelming sense of injustice, being barred access to their land.
 They made the surrounding country dangerous for the European migrants.
 Shepherds in boundary huts were attacked and killed and others feared leaving their wives and children unprotected.
-Although contemporary reports of the events stressed the bloodthirsty nature of the Iman, contrasted with only kindness shown to them by the Fraser family, it has been claimed that the killing of the Frasers was in retaliation for the recent deaths of 12 Iman shot for spearing some cattle and for the deaths nine months earlier of an unknown number of Iman who had been given a strychnine-laced Christmas pudding, allegedly by the Fraser family.
+Although contemporary reports of the events stressed the bloodthirsty nature of the Yiman, contrasted with only kindness shown to them by the Fraser family, it has been claimed that the killing of the Frasers was in retaliation for the recent deaths of twelve Yiman, shot for spearing some cattle and for the deaths nine months earlier of an unknown number of Yiman who had been given a strychnine-laced Christmas pudding, allegedly by the Fraser family.
+It was also common knowledge in the region that the older Fraser boys would regularly abduct and rape young Yiman women and girls, to the point where their own mother wrote letters to others complaining about the sexual behaviour of her sons.